-Directors are subject to re-election by rotation at annual general meetings as stipulated in the Corporations Act and the Company's Constitution.
+Directors are subject to re-election by rotation at annual general meetings ("AGMs") as stipulated in the Corps Act and the Constitution.
 There is no maximum term for Non-executive Director appointments.
-Newly elected Directors must seek re-election at the first general meeting of shareholders following their appointment.
+Newly appointed Directors must seek re-election at the first general meeting of shareholders following their appointment.

-The remuneration of the Directors is determined by the Nomination and Remuneration Committee.
+The remuneration of Directors is determined by the Nomination & Remuneration Committee.
 Further information and the components of remuneration for Directors are set out in the Directors' Report.

-ASX Corporate Governance Council Principle 2.1 recommends that the Nomination Committee should consist of a majority of Independent Directors, be chaired by an independent Director and have at least three members.
+Principle 2.1 recommends that the Nomination Committee should consist of a majority of Independent Directors, be chaired by an independent Director, and have at least three members.

-The members of the Nomination and Remuneration Committee during the financial year were:
+The members of the Nomination & Remuneration Committee during the financial year were:

 - Dr Martin Blake (Chairman) Independent

 - Mr Simon Panton Not Independent

 - Mr Travis Baroni Independent

-- Mr Mitchell Wells Independent (appointed 28 February 2018)
+- Mr Mitchell Wells Not Independent